fernandormoraes/stonksdayapi/README.md

 # StonksDay
-A WebScraper who get data from marketwatch.
+A WebScraper who get data from marketwatch, numeric values are strings for consistency porpuses.

 Request example: